 City of Cuenca, Castilla–La Mancha

-Located in the autonomous community of Castilla–La Mancha, Cuenca is an atmospheric town set in the gorgeous mountains of east-central Spain.
+Located in the autonomous community of Castilla–La Mancha, Cuenca is a stunning city set in the gorgeous mountains of east-central Spain.
 Founded by Moors in 714, the city retains its charming Historic Walled Town with steep cobbled alleys and medieval castle ruins, making it the perfect destination for history buffs.

-Cuenca is dotted with some precious monuments, including the famous Cathedral of Santa María and San Julián, built from 1182 onwards over the old Muslim mosque, the 1733 Baroque-style Town Hall, and the Museum of Spanish Abstract Art in Cuenca, in the Hanging Houses.
+A fine example of a medieval city, Cuenca is dotted with eye-popping ancient monuments.
+These include the famous Cathedral of Santa María and San Julián, built from 1182 onwards over the old Muslim mosque, the 1733 Baroque-style Town Hall, and the Museum of Spanish Abstract Art in Cuenca, in the Hanging Houses.

 Seville Cathedral, Seville